-Food is not just a messy situation for babies, but for dogs as well.
-Your dog’s dining area is bound to be dirty with scattered kibble and slurped water spreading everywhere.
+Food is not just a messy situation for babies, but dogs as well.
+Your dog’s dining area is bound to be dirty, with scattered kibble and slurped water spreading everywhere.
 This is not a pretty sight.
 So, what you can do is place the food bowls on a tray.
 This makes monitoring mess and cleaning so much easier!

 Choose Sturdy Materials

 Sturdy furniture and long-lasting, washable fabrics are key to a dog-friendly home.
 Everyone wants a fancy-looking house, but when you own a dog, you’ve got to be a little more practical when choosing materials.
 In the spots where your dog loves to lounge around, the furniture and carpets should be made of a stain-resistant material, which is easily cleaned.
 Of course, accidents are bound to happen so if you need professional carpet cleaning service in London and Greater London would recommend you using the services of cleanerslondon.com